Eating D18 Durian Feels Like Riding Into The Sunset

 The resemblance of a sunset is also helped by a thick husk which doubles up as the “sky” in the imagery.

-The texture of the thick flesh is dry with a hefty smoothness and absent fiber that might remind one of milkshakes.
+The texture of the thick flesh is wet soft with a hefty smoothness and absent fiber that might remind one of thin milkshakes or yoghurt drinks.

-The taste is geared towards sweetness with very little bitterness even from old trees.
+The taste is geared towards sweetness.
+But can come with with very heavy bitterness from old trees.
 It’s comparable to D13.
 So a younger crowd who have yet to develop that acquired taste might like it more than other bitter durians like green skin.

 D18 harvest season